WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 ## tmux ls

-Throughout this article I have a number of recordings showing how I use manage sessions with my keybindings.
-I will often run A `tmux ls` command to highlight what is running a various points to help guide the viewer.
+Throughout this article, I have several recordings showing how I use manage sessions with my keybindings.
+I will often run a `tmux ls` command to highlight running sessions at various points to help guide the viewer.

 ## ta